Alcoholism Dramatically Affects The Family

 Today, family recovery is a reality for millions of Americans.
-Recovery has become the most powerful way to break the cycle of alcoholism and addiction in the family.
+Recovery has become the most powerful way to break the cycle of alcoholism in the family.

 - Join a support group, like Al-Anon or Nar-Anon